Instant Expressive Gaussian Head Avatars at Over 100 FPS: Results

-Besides the speed measured in FPS on an NVIDIA 6000 Ada GPU, we evaluate performance using the following four aspects: (a) MEt3R~\cite{asim24met3r} for dense 3D inconsistency.
-Specifically, we only use the driving sequences, which only change the head pose while keeping the same neutral expression throughout the video, (b) face ID consistency \cite{deng2019arcface}, (c) SSIM~\cite{ssim} and LPIPS~\cite{zhang2018perceptual} to evaluate the quality of image reconstruction, and (d) the accuracy of expression and pose transfer.
-For this, we use SMIRK~\cite{smirk} to extract the FLAME~\cite{FLAME:SiggraphAsia2017} coefficients for the driving and resulting frames, and measure the averaged distance of the expression coefficients as ``AED'', and averaged distance of the pose {parameters} as ``APD''.
-Please note that ``APD'' reveals certain \textit{coarse} 3D shape quality while MEt3R focuses more on dense photometric 3D consistency across views.
-We also use EmoNet~\cite{emonet} as in \cite{zhao2025x} to measure the emotion similarity between the driving and resulting frames as ``EMO'' that is more sensitive to extreme motions.
+Besides the memory consumption for static model storage required during inference and the rendering speed measured in FPS on an NVIDIA 6000 Ada GPU, we evaluate performance using the following five aspects: (a) MEt3R~\cite{asim24met3r} for dense 3D inconsistency; (b) PSNR, SSIM~\cite{ssim} and LPIPS~\cite{zhang2018perceptual} to evaluate the quality of image reconstruction; (c) IoU to evaluate 3D reconstruction quality by computing the intersection-over-union between the binary silhouettes of the full head region in the driving frame and the resulting frame of the same subject; (d) face ID consistency \cite{deng2019arcface}; (e) the accuracy of expression and pose transfer where we use SMIRK~\cite{smirk} to extract the FLAME~\cite{FLAME:SiggraphAsia2017} coefficients for the driving and resulting frames, and measure the averaged distance of the expression coefficients as ``AED'', and averaged distance of the pose {parameters} as ``APD''.
+Besides, we also use EmoNet~\cite{emonet} as in \cite{zhao2025x} to measure the emotion similarity between the driving and resulting frames as ``EMO'' that is more sensitive to extreme motions.
+Please note that ``APD'' reveals \textit{coarse} 3D shape quality while MEt3R focuses more on dense photometric 3D consistency across views.